Large Fields in Differential Galois Theory: Embeddings into large fields

 \begin{cor} Let $k$ be a large field, $k_0\subseteq k$ and $k_1\subseteq k_0((t))$ be subfields with $k_0\subseteq k_1$, $\td(k_1/k_0)\leqslant \td(k/k_0)$ and $k_1/k_0$ finitely generated.
 Then there exists a $k_0$-embedding $k_1\hookrightarrow k$.
 2pt In particular, if $k_0\subseteq k$ are fields such that $k$ is large and $\td(k/k_0)$ is infinite, then for every finitely generated field extension $k_1/k_0$ with $k_1\subseteq k_0((t))$ there is a $k_0$-embedding $k_1\hookrightarrow k$. \end{cor}

 \begin{proof} Let $k_1$ be as in the statement of the corollary.
 Since $K_0:=k_0((t))$ is separably generated over $k_0$ and $k_0$ is relatively algebraically closed in $K_0$ (that is, $K_0/k_0$ is a regular field extension), it follows that $k_1$ is separably generated over $k_0$ and $k_0$ is relatively algebraically closed in $k_1$ as well.
-Equivalently, there exists a geometrically integral smooth $k_0$-variety $V$ with $k_0(V)=k_1$.
+Equivalently, there exists a geometrically integral smooth $k_0$-variety $V$ with $k_0(V)=k_1$ and $\dim(V)=\td(k_1/k_0)$.
 For such a $V$, $V(k_1)$ is non-empty (because it contains the generic point of $V$) and thus $V(K_0)$ is non-empty as well since $K_0\supseteq k_1$.
-Therefore, so is $V(K)$, since $K=k((t))\supseteq k_0((t))=K_0$.
-By Proposition \ref{characterization of large}(c), $k$ is existentially closed in $K=k((t))$; and so $V(k)$ is also non-empty.
+Therefore, so is $V(K)$, where $K:=k((t))\supseteq k_0((t))=K_0$.
+Since $k$ is large, it is existentially closed in $K=k((t))$ (as noted earlier); and so $V(k)$ is also non-empty.
 An application of Proposition~\ref{prop embedding into large} yields a $k_0$-embedding $k_1\hookrightarrow k$ (with $l$ of loc.cit.\ replaced by $k_0$). \end{proof}

-We conclude this section by providing some examples of large fields of prescribed transcendence degree:

-\begin{rem} Let $\kappa$ be a Henselian valued field with respect to a non-trivial valuation $v$.
-Every relatively algebraically closed subfield $k\subseteq\kappa$ is henselian with respect to the restriction $v|_k$ of $v$ to $k$.
-Thus if $v|_k$ is non-trivial, then $k$ is large.
-This gives a recipe to construct large subfields $k\subseteq\kappa$ of any positive transcendence degree $d$ bounded by that of $\kappa$.

-Explicit examples are ($d=0$) the algebraic $p$-adics (i.e., the relative algebraic closure of $\Q$ in $\Q_p$) and ($d=1$) the algebraic Laurent series over $\Q$ (i.e., the algebraic closure of $\Q(t)$ in $\Q((t))$).
-An example of countable infinite transcendence degree is the algebraic closure of $\Q(t,x_1,x_2,\dots)$ in $\Q(x_1,x_2,\dots)((t))$.
-By taking a bigger set of variables $x_i$, we obtain large fields of any given uncountable transcendence degree.